 A few samples of published writing.

 My story “The Potter and the Washerman” appeared in the June 1998 issue of Highlights.
-Here is a link to the story.
+Interestingly, this story appears in many different reading tests.
+I was surprised when I did an internet search all the different places I found the story.

 The first two titles are Boyds Mills Press anthologies.
 Marvin Composes a Tea is my story and what is really cool is that is was my first published story.
 Highlights for Children bought the story and I was awarded their Author of the Month for it.
 I thought, “Wow!
 Published author, my story is the title/lead of an anthology, and a writing award!
 I’m going to hit the New York Times Bestseller list next month.”
 Well, that didn’t happen, but I am merrily publishing my writing, which is what is important to me.